FuelLabs/sway-libs/README.md

 ## Running Tests

 There are two sets of tests that should be run: inline tests and sdk-harness tests.
 Please make sure you are using `forc v0.60.0` and `fuel-core v0.26.0`.
-You can check what verison you are using by running the `fuelup show` command.
+You can check what version you are using by running the `fuelup show` command.

 Make sure you are in the source directory of this repository `sway-libs/<you are here>`.